nova-iris/uw-kaapana/kaapana-setup/docs/08-workflow-testing.md

 - Password: `kaapana`

 **You should see:**
-- Airflow dashboard with DAG list
+- Airflow dashboard with complete DAG list
 - Toggle switches for enabling/disabling DAGs
-- Links to browse, graph, tree, logs, etc.
+- Links to browse, graph, tree, logs, code
+- Recent DAG runs and their status

+ **Note:** Most DAGs should remain "Off" (paused). **Service DAGs** (prefix `service-`) should be "On" for automatic processing.

 ---

-## Step 2: Explore Available DAGs
+## Step 5: Explore Available DAGs

 ### Understanding Kaapana DAGs